fivetran/hvr-connectors/eventhub/README.md

 If, for any reason, it is necessary to override this logic and provide the address for the agent to use, set the address using HVR_EVENTHUB_ADDRESS.

 ## EventHub Name
-The name can be specified as a fixed value, or the name can be derived by the EventHub agent from variables in the environment.
+The name can be specified as a fixed value, or the name can be derived by the EventHub agent from values in the file name.
+If the name is a fixed value, set HVR_EVENTHUB_NAME to that name.
+Otherwise, set HVR_EVENTHUB_FILE_EXPR to the Integrate /RenameExpression for this channel.
+Then set HVR_EVENTHUB_NAME_FORMAT to a string from which the connector can derive the EventHub name.
+Note that the valid HVR substitution values for HVR_EVENTHUB_NAME_FORMAT are any of those used in the Integrate /RenameExpression and {hvr_chn_name} and {hvr_integ_loc}.
 For instance, it may be desirable to have an EventHub for each source table.
 For this to happen, the following must be configured:
 The Integrate action's /RenameExpression includes "{hvr_tbl_name}"
 - An environment action with Name=HVR_EVENTHUB_FILE_EXPR and Value=<contents of /RenameExpression from the Integrate action>